tuojaa/django-managedbeat/README.md

   "status_poll_interval": 15
 }

+## Usage

+Simply run managedbeat command from Django manage.py.
+It is intended to be a drop-in replacement for celerybeat command

 ## Limitations

 Managedbeat expects the cache framework to be fully configured and that same cache is available from all participating